Don’t Make This Life Insurance Mistake

 Instead of naming that child directly, you should create a Trust and name the Trust as beneficiary of the Life Insurance policy.
 This will allow the person to control how the child receives the sums and at what ages or conditions.

-Feel free to contact our office for a free consultation.
-Together we can sit down and put together a plan that will make sure we take everyone’s hands out of your kids money pot.
+If you’re a California resident, feel free to contact our office for a free consultation.
+Together we can sit down and craft a plan that will make sure we take everyone’s hands out of your kids money pot.
 We can eliminate the need for a judge’s intervention and a court’s involvement.